Estimates suggest that upwards of 80% of business information is unstructured data.

 Unstructured data is, broadly, all data and information that does not have a predefined data model.

-In practical terms, for IT that means information that is outside a relational database, or stored outside an application environment such as an ERP or HR system that sits on top of a database.
+In practical terms, for IT that means information that is outside a relational database, or stored outside an application environment such as an enterprise resource planning (ERP) or human resources (HR) system that sits on top of a database.

-But, a growing volume of information could best be described as semi-structured.
-Although this data is not held in a database, there is some structure there, mostly in its metadata.
+However, a growing volume of information could best be described as semi-structured.
+Although such data is not held in a database, there is some structure there, mostly in its metadata.

 Unstructured data in context